myloginid/bank_rm_demo/README.md

 # PII Anonymization Scaffold

+This repository contains:

-This repository contains sample data and a Python utility for detecting and anonymizing personally identifiable information (PII) in XML and JSON documents using CPU-friendly NLP models.
+- tooling to detect and anonymize personally identifiable information (PII) in XML, JSON, and free-form text,
+- a Relationship Manager productivity demo, and
+- a text summarisation workflow (currently disabled in the combined app while we rework the deployment flow).

-## Contents
+## Repository Map

-- `anonymization/sample_data.xml` – XML fixture mixing PII and operational text.
-- `anonymization/sample_data.json` – JSON fixture with nested structures and PII embedded alongside non-sensitive context.
-- `anonymization/pii_anonymizer.py` – Script that runs a Hugging Face NER pipeline (`dslim/bert-base-NER`) with supplemental regex detectors to replace sensitive substrings with deterministic placeholders.
-- `anonymization/output/` – Destination for anonymized copies (created on demand).
-- `anonymization/requirements.txt` – Minimal dependencies needed to run the script with CPU-only wheels.
+- `app.py` – Root Flask application exposing three tabs (Productivity, PII Anonymiser, Text Summariser).
+- `templates/combined.html` – Branded shell with Cloudera styling that hosts each feature inside an iframe.
+- `anonymization/` – Sample data, regex-enhanced NER anonymiser, and HTML template for the web front-end.
+- `productivity/` – Relationship Manager productivity assistant demo and supporting services.
+- `summarize/` – BART-based summarisation blueprint plus automation to register/deploy the model on CML.
+- `static/cloudera-logo.svg` – Branding asset shared by the three experiences.

 ## Setup